rathena/rathena/doc/script_commands.md

 'db/produce_db.txt'.

-The window will be shown empty if the invoking character does not have enough of the required incredients to cook a dish.
+The window will be shown empty if the invoking character does not have enough of the required ingredients to cook a dish.

 Valid dish levels are: